2025 India–Pakistan conflict: 10 May

 On 10 May, India accused Pakistan of launching missile attacks on air bases in Punjab in the early hours, including the Pathankot military airfield.
-According the The Indian Express, a Fatah-II long-range missile was intercepted near the Sirsa Air Force Station shortly after midnight.
+According to The Indian Express, a Fatah-II long-range missile was intercepted near the Sirsa Air Force Station shortly after midnight.

 At 2:09 am, Pakistan's Nur Khan airbase in Rawalpindi was struck by Indian missiles.
 India said the next morning that it had launched attacks on Pakistan's air bases in response to the drone and missile attacks along India's western border.
 It described them as precision attacks on identified military targets.
 It said Pakistan Air Force bases at Rafiqui, Murid, Chaklala, and Rahim Yar Khan Airport as having been targeted.
 The strikes also targeted military sites in Sukkur and Chunian, a radar installation in Pasrur, the Sialkot aviation base, and other air bases at Skardu, Sargodha, Jacobabad, and Bholari.

 Around 3:20 am, Pakistan denied initiating hostilities, instead alleging that India had first fired air-to-surface missiles from fighter jets at the military bases of Nur Khan, Rafiqui, and Murid, and added that India had also targeted Afghanistan with missile and drone strikes.

 Shortly after the Indian missile strikes, Pakistan launched a retaliatory operation, codenamed Operation Bunyan-um-Marsoos.
 It claimed to have struck and caused major damage to 26 military targets, including 15 air bases of Suratgarh, Sirsa, Naliya, Adampur, Bhatinda, Barnala, Halwara, Awantipur, Srinagar, Jammu, Udhampur, Mamoon, Ambala and Pathankot.
 It further said that the BrahMos storage facilities at Beas and Nagrota were destroyed, and that two S-400 systems at Adampur and Bhuj were neutralised by the Pakistan Air Force.
 Pakistan said that military logistics and support sites such as the Field Supply Depot in Uri and Radar Station in Poonch were targeted, and command headquarters such as 10 Brigade and 80 Brigade at KG Top and Nowshera, as well as proxy training and intelligence fusion facilities in Rajouri and Nowshera, were destroyed.
 Pakistan further said that Indian military elements across the LoC, including headquarters, logistic bases, artillery positions, and posts, were heavily damaged.
 It said that its drones flew over major Indian cities and sensitive political and military sites, including New Delhi.